cicwi/RECAST3D/README.md

 Authors
 =======

 Slicevis is developed by the Computational Imaging group at CWI.
+Main authors:

 - Jan-Willem Buurlage

+Also thanks to:

+- Holger Kohr